CogComp/open-eval/core/README.md

 To deploy this application, you'll need to have an SQL database set up.
 We've provided an [SQL script](https://github.com/dshine2/open-eval-1/blob/master/CreateTables.sql)  that will set up the empty tables you'll need to get started.
 To run this, type "SOURCE CreateTables.sql" on the MySQL command line.
 In the `core.properties` file, you'll need to fill out the database URL, username, and password.

+Some notes on the tables:

+**users**:
+  - Passwords are stored as a SHA-256 hash.
+  - isSuper is a boolean indicating whether the user is allowed to see and run all configurations i.e., the admin user.

+**datasets**:
+  - Specifies which datasets are available for which tasks.
+The acutal data (text annotations) are in the textannotations table.

+**configurations**:
+  - The evaluator field was used before, but now it is obsolete and the evaluator is specified in the "taskMappings" table.
+  - "teamName" is an old field, but now is treated as the name of the whole configuration.

+**tasks**:
+  - Provides the mapping from (task, task-variant) -> evaluatorView.

+**taskMappings**:
+  - Lists the mappings of (task, task-variant) -> evaluator.

 ## Overview of Components